vicoslab/dis_tutorial2/README.md

 - [ROS 2 bag documentation](https://docs.ros.org/en/iron/Tutorials/Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.html)

+## Achtung
+You can find a simple variant of the popular game Achtung, die Kurve! implemented in turtlesim in script `achtung_die_turtles.py`.
+You can run it on your own, then analyze the code to see how the various parts of the gameplay loop are implemented in ROS2.

 ## RQT GUI tools

 `rqt` (starts the ROS2 inspection GUI, contains tools for visualizing topics and nodes, publishing messages, viewing images, plotting data, etc.).
 These tools can also be launched directly, e.g. `ros2 run rqt_reconfigure rqt_reconfigure`.

+# Homework 2

 ## Writing a turtle mover